 No matter if you go to a gym or prefer working out at home, it only takes a few small steps to decrease your risk for injury while lifting weights.
 Preparing for each workout and following a plan that is balanced between activity and rest days is vital for avoiding injuries.

 Most importantly, welcome to your weightlifting journey!
 Strength training is not only a great way to get exercise, but can be enjoyable as well.
 Learn to find encouragement in the small improvements and signs you are getting stronger — this will keep you motivated to stick with your plan and avoid the temptation to lift too heavy or too often.
-PowerBlock is here to help during every stage of the process, whether you’re looking for new exercises to add to your routine, video examples or an equipment upgrade, we’ve got you covered.
+PowerBlock is here to help during every stage of the process, whether you’re looking for new exercises to add to your routine, video examples or an equipment upgrade.